Sinking of the ferry Neptune: Sinking

-According to a U.S. Coast Guard representative, halfway through its journey, the ship ran into a heavy rainstorm.
+According to a USCG representative, halfway through its journey, the ship ran into a heavy rainstorm.
 The rain and wind (potentially in the form of a squall) caused the boat to pitch and roll.
 In a panic, many people rushed to one side of the ship, and others rushed to the top deck.
 Officials, including the captain, said the passengers going to one side caused the ship to start capsizing.
 A passenger said the captain tried to get people to move to the other side to keep it balanced.
 The tipping caused people and cargo to spill into the ocean.
 Some of the people in the water drowned, and some held onto dead animal carcasses, crates of soda, and other objects.
 Some of them held on for up to 31 hours.
 On the top deck, there was a crowd crush, which caused the deck to collapse onto the hundreds of people below it.'
-At 1 a.m., the ship finished rolling on its side, and sunk off the coast of Miragoane.
-Survivors said the crew gave no help to the passengers when this happened.
+At 1 a.m.
+ET, the ship finished rolling on its side, and sunk in the Gulf of Gonâve between Gonâve Island to the north and the Tiburon Peninsula to the south, near Miragoane.
+Survivors said the crew gave no help to the passengers around the final sinking.

 Aftermath

 Afterwards, the sea surrounding the shipwreck site was littered with bodies and debris.
 The disaster was not officially reported until the morning of February 18; there was a lack of communications between the area where survivors swam to and Port-au-Prince, as there were bad roads and a "scant" telephone network.
 This delay led to a less effective rescue effort.
 The Haitian government offered condolences to the victims' families, and made no further comment.
 Repairs were done to the other ship that took the Neptune's route.'

+The commander of USCG operations in the waters around Haiti at the time was Larry Mizell; he said the Coast Guard had been notified of the incident at 7 a.m. on the morning of the 19th, and immediately dispatched one of its planes to search between Gonâve Island and the Tiburon Peninsula.